 Use hyphens to separate words in your URL.

-Rather than using underscores, unsafe characters, or no punctuation whatsoever, use hyphens to separate words in your URL.
+Rather than using underscores, unsafe characters, or no punctuation whatsoever, use hyphens to separate words and create a more SEO-friendly URL.
 Google registers hyphens as word separators, and although it’s begun to view underscores in the same way in recent years, there’s no harm in sticking to hyphens to be safe.

 Include your target keyword in your meta tags.